30-Day Drug & Alcohol Addiction Treatment Programs

 The goal of any drug or alcohol rehab program—whether it’s a short-term addiction treatment program, month-long, or long-term (60+ days) treatment plan—is to help someone not only leave treatment sober, but gain the skills needed to sustain long-term sobriety.

 Considering that addiction is a complex medical disorder, treatment is individualized and may include different types of services or levels of care depending on each patient’s needs.1 Desert Hope offers multiple services at varying intensity levels of addiction treatment, including:

 - Aftercare planning.

-Which is right for the patient will depend on their individual needs and preferences.
-In many cases, a patient may use multiple services and move through more than one level of care in their 30 days of treatment.
+Which type of addiction treatment is right for the patient will depend on their individual needs and preferences.
+Patients may move through more than one level of care in their 30 days of treatment.

 Does Health Insurance Cover 30-Day Rehab Programs?